 Calmness in the wider world

 Think about Nelson Mandela.
 Locked up for nearly 27 years.
 Every reason to explode in anger when he was freed.
 Yet he walked out with dignity and patience, not bitterness.
-That calmness gave South Africa a chance to heal instead of burning further.
+That calmness gave South Africa a chance to heal instead of burning furtherβa perfect example of the Benefits of Chess, teaching patience and strategic thinking under pressure.

 Or the story of Apollo 13.
 Oxygen running out, astronauts stranded far from Earth.
 Panic would have been natural, maybe even expected.
 But they chose calm, step-by-step problem-solving with ground control.
 Because of that, they came home alive.